openethereum/js-libs/packages/light.js/docs/concepts/light-client-development.md

 ### 3. Pubsub

 A more intelligent way would be to have a "push" mechanism instead of a "pull" mechanism.
 With pubsub, we can subscribe to changes on the network.
-Here, we subscribing to a new header, and updating balance each time we receive a new header.
+Here, we subscribing to new headers, and updating balance each time we receive a new header.

 ```javascript
 const contract = web3.eth.Contract(ABI, '0x00..ff');